 Cafe Paraiso Bakery and Coffee Shop

 Cafe Paraiso is a homey cafe and bakery on Avenida Tercer Mundo.
-Every day they serve an assortment of fresh-baked goods (I opted for a pineapple-carrot muffin as a light lunch during my day trip to San Pancho) and many locals say they have the best coffee in town.
+Every day they serve an assortment of fresh-baked goods (I opted for a pineapple-carrot muffin as a light lunch during my first day trip to San Pancho) and many locals say they have the best coffee in town.
 Sit inside on the comfortable couches and lounge chairs, or grab an outdoor table for a little people watching.

 La Michoacana Ice Cream Shop

 If you’ve ever traveled in Mexico, you are probably familiar with the La Michoacana brand name.
 Chances are good you’ve seen – and probably visited – an ice cream shop serving hard ice cream and a huge assortment of pre-made ice cream bars (called paletas).
 What you might not have known is that over the years, La Michoacana has essentially gone rogue, and today there are approximately 15,000 ice cream shops using this brand name, mostly operated somewhat underneath three completely unrelated parent companies but with a few operating completely independently.
 Basically, anyone can open a La Michoacana, serve whatever they want and use the name in their branding, but it’s not corporate-owned or even a franchise.
 There are actually two ice cream shops in San Pancho that use the La Michocana name – the one shown above, which is quite large, and a smaller corner store closer to the beach.
 Stop by either if you’re looking for a cool treat on a hot day (and a business lesson!).